memgraph/rune/docs.md

-# RUNE - Repository Understanding, Navigation and Exploration
+# magic-graph web app documentation

-This document provides step-by-step instructions on how to run the rune frontend alone.
+This document provides step-by-step instructions on how to run magic-graph frontend alone.
 Before running the app, you will need to install its dependencies and set up a `.env` file with a `REACT_APP_GITHUB_API_TOKEN` field.
 The token will be used for accessing the GitHub API.

-## Development

-If you made changes to the code, do:
-1. ```docker build -t patrikkukic/bor:latest .```
-2. ```docker push patrikkukic/bor:latest```

 ## Installation